 Visit The Ibrahimi Mosque in Hebron

-The Ibrahimi Mosque, as known in Hebron Al-Haram al-Ibrahimi, is located in the heart of the old town of Hebron.
+The Ibrahimi Mosque, known in Hebron Al-Haram al-Ibrahimi, is located in the heart of the old town of Hebron.
 It is considered the fourth-holiest site according to Muslim beliefs and the second-holiest site in Palestine.
 The Mosque was originally built by Herod the Great during the early Roman period.
-There is strong historical evidence that suggests that approximately four thousand years ago, the Prophet Ibrahim resided in Hebron.
-It is said that he chose Hebron as a burial place for himself and his family; his wife Sarah, his son Isaac, his grandson Jacob and their wives.
+Strong historical evidence suggests that approximately four thousand years ago, the Prophet Ibrahim resided in Hebron.
+He chose Hebron as a burial place for himself and his family: his wife Sarah, his son Isaac, his grandson Jacob and their wives.
 There is a strong belief that the tomb of Josef is also located in Hebron.

 The site of the mosque is a holy place for both Muslims and Jews.
 It is divided into a mosque for Muslims and a synagogue for the Jews.
 It is one of the oldest historic buildings in the world and a must-see place in Palestine.